nuxeo-sandbox/nuxeo-retention/README.md

 ### Defining Rule

 There are two ways to contribute retention rules:
-- statically, by contributing to the "rules" extention point in the RetentionService
+- statically, by contributing to the "rules" extension point in the RetentionService
-- dinammically via the facet 'RetentionRule': in this case, the id of the rule is the id of the document where the facet is added ( using as a base storage for the rule)
+- dynamically via the facet 'RetentionRule': in this case, the id of the rule is the id of the document where the facet is added ( using as a base storage for the rule)

 ### Attach a Rule